 When the wrong equipment is ordered and installed, the owner often bears the brunt of the mistake which can sometimes be in the multiple tens of thousands of dollars.
 Oftentimes, there are onerous restocking fees for minor parts and materials.
 So, the best practice is to make sure the plan is accurate in order to eliminate cost overruns.

 One of the most important things an owner can do is to engage an expert to help them choose their building and site.
 This alone can radically reduce or eliminate thousands of headaches.

 Owners are often trying to work a deal on a location, or have a partner with the perfect building or surplus equipment.
 Use of these spaces or equipment may or may not be advisable.
 Key considerations can include available power, jurisdiction, parking, delivery, utilities locations, and much more.

-ExtraktLAB has been doing design and layout of cannabis and hemp processing facilities since 2016.
+extraktLAB has been doing design and layout of hemp processing facilities since 2016.
 We started out on a steep learning curve and missed many important considerations over the years.
 We learned about requirements in various jurisdictions.

 We became heavily involved in layout and design for GMP or GPP facilities due to the large number of international sales we were doing.
 In those jurisdictions, we were involved in GMP facilities and layout.

 We have also completed designs in some of the most restrictive permitting urban jurisdictions in North America.
 Those always proved to be challenging because the standards seemed to be applied differently jurisdiction to jurisdiction.

 One of our recent designs was our 5-ton-per-day hemp processing demo facility.
 We learned many important engineering, workflow and equipment adjustments.
 We learned first hand the headaches that owners experience with the issues related to scale up.

 As we learned about scale, we also learned about how to build scalability into an operation.
 In other words, we did the R&D and now our clients can benefit from that information.
 We would be honored to have you as our client.